Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Pixel 5a review: The verdict

 Google has subtly proved a point over the last few years: it is very good at making basic smartphones that work well.
 The Google Pixel 5a is no exception, and it’s made even better thanks to the IP67 rating and gigantic battery.
-No, it’s not the most exciting phone you’ll see in 2021, but it works, and that’s exactly what it’s supposed to do.
+No, it’s not the most exciting phone you can find, but it works, and that’s exactly what it’s supposed to do.

-I, and many others, would have loved to see a more powerful processor and a 90Hz display on this year’s model, but that likely would’ve bumped the price up to $500 or so — then we’d be having a different conversation.
-And let’s be honest, asking Google to add notable camera hardware improvements to a mid-range phone is pretty much out of the question.
+I, and many others, would have loved to see a more powerful processor and a 90Hz display on the Pixel 5a.
+Meanwhile, asking Google to add notable camera hardware improvements to a mid-range phone is pretty much out of the question.

 While the phone is all-around good, it’s that $449 price tag that really makes the Pixel 5a stand out.
-I’ve enjoyed using it, and I wouldn’t hesitate to recommend it to anyone looking for a sub-$1,000 phone that “just works.”
+I’ve enjoyed using it, and I wouldn’t hesitate to recommend it to anyone looking for a sub-$1,000 phone that “just works,” especially if you can get it on sale.
+However, that only applies if you need a new phone fast.
+If you can wait a month, it’s better to get the Pixel 6a once it goes on sale starting July 28.
+It’s newer, more powerful, and costs the same.